damonwang/isosurfacing/writeup/index.rst

 A few thoughts on Cython
 ------------------------

-This was a fun little weekend project.
-I was pleasantly surprised by how easy it was to pick up Cython, and smoothly and continuously I could transition between an expressive and multiparadigm but slow Python implementation to a low-level and necessarily procedural but fast Cython implementation.
-This is the chief advantage Cython offers me over competitors such as Weave and f2py, which force me to choose one side or the other of the foreign-function interface.

 This isn't the first time I've vaguely wanted Python to support (optional) type hints, but this may be the first time I've found myself writing Python and wishing I were writing Haskell.
-This project required me to work with coordinates in two different spaces (the data is accessed in the space of array indices and the isocontours must be drawn in world-space for display) but it's all ints and floats to Python's duck typing.
+This project required me to work with coordinates in two different spaces (the data is accessed in the space of array indices and the isocontours must be drawn in world-space for display) but they're all ints and floats to Python's duck typing.
 While writing the original project, I lost track of how many times I found myself with distorted output because somewhere I multiplied by the M matrix instead of M-inverse-transpose.
 That's exactly the sort of dumb mistake Haskell would catch at compile-time.

 It's not worth sacrificing the multiparadigm flexibility, though.
-Functional and imperative are both good ways to approach a problem, but choosing between them at my will is *great*.
+Functional and imperative are both good ways to approach a problem, but choosing between them at will is *great*.

+For much the same reason, I was delighted by how smoothly and continuously I could transition between an expressive and multiparadigm but slow Python implementation to a low-level and necessarily procedural but fast Cython implementation.
+This is the chief advantage Cython offers me over competitors such as Weave and f2py, which force me to choose one side or the other of the foreign-function interface.